Get in Touch

 Module 10: Design Power BI Reports for Government

-Because Power BI includes over 30 core visuals, it can be challenging for beginners to select the correct visual.
-This module will guide you through selecting the most appropriate visual type to meet your design and report layout requirements.
+Power BI includes over 30 core visuals, which can make it challenging for beginners to select the correct visual.
+This module will guide you through choosing the most appropriate visual type to meet your design and report layout requirements.

 Learning Objectives